The Fortune (TV series): Production

 The four-part series is written by Aschlin Ditta and directed by Andy de Emmony.
 It is produced by Lonesome Pine Productions in association with Sphere Abacus and North East Screen.
 Producers include Lesley Douglas and Ellie Hill.
 Executive producers include Jonathan Ford and Will Stapley.

-The cast is led by Eleanor Tomlinson and Matthew Lewis, as well as Denis Lawson, Rebecca Front, Stephen Tompkinson, James Younger and Nina Wadia.
+The cast is led by Eleanor Tomlinson and Matthew Lewis, as well as Denis Lawson, Rebecca Front, Stephen Tompkinson, Paula Wilcox, James Younger and Nina Wadia.

 Filming took place in Hartlepool in October 2025.

 Broadcast

-The series is expected to air on Channel 5 in the United Kingdom in 2026.
+The series starting airing on 5 in the United Kingdom on 2 June 2026.